binhex/arch-krusader/README.md

     -v /etc/localtime:/etc/localtime:ro \
     -e TEMP_FOLDER=/config/krusader/tmp \
     -e WEBPAGE_TITLE=Tower \
+    -e VNC_PASSWORD=mypassword \
     -e UMASK=000 \
     -e PUID=0 \
     -e PGID=0 \
     binhex/arch-krusader
 ```

+If you do specify a password for the web ui via the env var 'VNC_PASSWORD' then it MUST be 6 characters or longer, otherwise it will be ignored.

 **Access via web interface (noVNC)**